artificiallama/TeslaSenti/README.md

 <img width="650" height="400" src="images/CV_accuracy.png">
 </p>

-The saved model results in aa accuracy of 0.66 for the hold out set.
+The saved model results in an accuracy of 0.66 for the hold out set.
 The following table shows some important metrics for the hold out set.

 | *sentiment* | *precision* |*Recall*  | *F1*   |
 |:-----------:|:-----------:|:--------:|:-------: